rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 }
 {{< /highlight >}}

-Moving functions around your code base is a great way learning about the benefits of having functions as fist class citizens in JavaScript.
+Moving functions around your code base is a great way learning about the benefits of having functions as first class citizens in JavaScript.
 It's powerful when moving your code towards functional programming.

 {{% chapter_header "Destructuring and Spread Operators in React" "react-destructuring-spread-operator" %}}